abpframework/abp/docs/en/Startup-Templates/Application.md

 * First, run the `.IdentityServer` since other applications depends on it.
 * Then run the `.HttpApi.Host` since it is used by the `.Web` application.
 * Finally, you can run the `.Web` project and login to the application (using `admin` as the username and `1q2w3E*` as the password).

+### Angular UI

+If you choose Angular as the UI framework (using the `-u angular` option), the solution is separated into two folders:

+* `angular` folder contains the Angular UI solution, the client side.
+* `aspnet-core` folder contains the ASP.NET Core solution, the server side.

+Server side is very similar to the solution described above. `.HttpApi.Host` project serves the API, so the Angular application can consume it.

+The files under the `angular/src/environments` folder has the essential configuration of the application.

+####

 ## What's Next?